Rahber/cosmodb-sample-php/README.md

-Before running.
-Please make sure to edit var.php to edit databaseAccount and masterKey variables with your envirionment.
+Make sure to edit var.php with your databaseAccount and masterKey from your Cosmos DB envrionmnet.

+The sample is ready to use.